 - The Internal Revenue Service

-Whether the audit in question is conducted internally or externally, audits typically focus on key risk areas identified through risk analysis.
+We compiled a detailed walkthrough of the different types of evidence compiled during an audit.
+For clarity, regardless of whether the audit in question is conducted internally or externally, all audits typically focus on key risk areas identified through risk analysis.

 Audit Evidence and Risk Analysis

-Audits first became popular during the Industrial Revolution, when companies performed them to help understand, report on, and control costs.
+Audits first became popular in the late 1800s, when companies performed them to help understand, report on, and control costs.

-From a technical perspective, we can define risk as the possibility of an event occurring that harms the achievement of business objectives.
-So the ability to identify risks is crucial to taking a risk-based approach to audits.
+From a technical perspective, we can define audit risk as the possibility of an event occurring that harms the achievement of business objectives – so the ability to identify risks is crucial to taking a risk-based approach to audits.
 A risk assessment is how an organization gets started.

-Risk assessments use a dynamic process for identifying and assessing risks.
+Risk assessments use a dynamic process to identify and assess risks.
 For the most thorough risk assessment possible, establish clear objectives for operations, reporting, and compliance.
-Then ask: what events can thwart our ability to achieve those objectives.
+Then ask: what events can thwart our ability to achieve those objectives?

 Audit Evidence and Internal Controls

-- Detective internal controls are used after an event has happened; they include:
+- Detective internal controls help managers discover an issue after the event has happened.
+Such controls include:

 - Internal audits